PlayStation Classic

 The PlayStation Classic is a dedicated video game console by Sony Interactive Entertainment that emulates games originally released on its 1994 PlayStation console.
 It was announced in September 2018 at the Tokyo Game Show, and released on December 3, 2018, the 24th anniversary of the release of the original.
 The console has been compared to competitor Nintendo's prior releases of the NES Classic Edition and Super NES Classic Edition mini consoles.
-Despite this, the console received negative reviews from critics, with criticism for its weak game library, use of the original controller, use of PAL versions for certain games, and high price tag, though the console's design did attract praise.
+The console received generally negative reviews from critics, with criticism for its weak game library, inclusion of the original PlayStation controller instead of later, upgraded revisions, use of PAL versions for certain games, and high price tag, though the console's design did attract praise.

 Specifications

-The PlayStation Classic ships with two replica PlayStation controllers (the original model without the analog sticks), an HDMI cable, and a USB Micro-A to standard USB-A cable.
+The PlayStation Classic ships with two replica PlayStation controllers (the original model without the analog sticks and vibration), an HDMI cable, and a USB Micro-A to standard USB-A cable.
 An AC adapter for the console is sold separately.
 The console weighs about 170 g and is about 149 × 33 × 105 mm in size, approximately 80% smaller in volume than the original PlayStation and 45% smaller in width and length.
 It includes ports for both controllers, HDMI output, and power via USB.
 The controller's cords measure approximately 1.5 m long.
+The controllers use a USB interface.
+The console has 2 USB ports in the front for the 2 controllers that are included.
 It cannot use PlayStation memory cards.
 Internally, the console uses a MediaTek MT8167a Quad A35 system on a chip with four central processing cores clocked at @ 1.5 GHz and a Power VR GE8300 graphics processing unit.
 It includes 16 GB of eMMC flash storage and 1 GB of DDR3 memory.

-The Classic uses the ReARMed branch of the free and open source emulator PCSX to play its games.
+The Classic uses the ReARMed branch of the free and open source emulator PCSX to play its games instead of Sony's proprietary emulator.